-b) Post-Retirement Benefits
+c) Post-Retirement Benefits

-This regulatory asset account relates to the expected future electricity distribution charges to customers arising from timing differences in the recognition of actuarial losses and prior service costs of other post-retirement benefits.
+This regulatory asset account relates to the expected future electricity distribution charges to customers arising from timing differences in the recognition of actuarial losses of other post-retirement benefits.
 In the absence of rate regulation, these amounts would be recorded in OCI and accumulated other comprehensive income.
-The amount is amortized over the same period as the corresponding actuarial losses and prior service costs.
+The amount is amortized over the same period as the corresponding actuarial losses.
 The period in which recovery is expected cannot be determined at this time.

-c) Smart Meters and Stranded Meters
+d) Smart Meters and Stranded Meters